STRIDES/NIHCloudLabAzure/notebooks/GenAI/embedding_demos/readme.md

 8. In your dashboard, find and copy your authentication (Authtoken) token.
 This token will be used for the `ngrok_key` variable in step 2.

 **Phase 2 - Create a .env file:**

+**Note:** If you have followed the steps in the [ARM Deployment tutorial](../azure_infra_setup/README.md) you have already created this file with its variables and can skip to the next section.

 1. Open the terminal in your Azure ML Studio or Azure VM instance.
 2. Navigate to the ***/GenAI*** directory:
     ```bash